 In the show, Paul is gobsmacked by the auction's progression and receives a round of applause at the high price of the sale.
 At the time, he said: "I have no words, I'm over the moon.
 I genuinely am flabbergasted.
 You go treasure hunting - but does it get any better than that?
 I don't think it does!"

-The item, one of Auguste Bertsch’s extremely rare Chambre Automatique cameras, which is a camera combined with a microscope, was purchased via an online bid to a private collector in Switzerland.
+The item, one of Auguste Bertsch’s extremely rare Chambre Automatique, a camera combined with a microscope, was purchased via an online bid to a private collector in Switzerland.

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.